Exclusive: Zurich Insurance nears $4 billion deal for MetLife unit - sources

 Farmers Insurance was the fifth- and seventh-largest provider of home and auto insurance, respectively, in the United States in 2019, according to data provider S&P Global Market Intelligence.
 MetLife was 14th and 18th, respectively.

-Reporting by David French in New York; Editing by Jan Harvey and Matthew Lewis
+Reporting by David French in New York; Editing by Jan Harvey, Matthew Lewis and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.